Boat-to-Door Living: Sarasota's Deepwater Canal Homes with Quick Gulf Access

 Bay Island

-Boating Note: Bay Island sits at the north end of Robert's Bay, providing direct water access to both Big Pass (south, quickest Gulf route) and New Pass (north, alternative access).
-The barrier island setting means no bridge to cross for boaters heading to open Gulf water — a distinction that matters for larger-vessel owners.
-Proximity to Siesta Key's renown does not diminish this area's genuine boating infrastructure; estate properties here routinely feature deep-draft capable docks with power and water.
-For buyers comparing Bay Island to Bird Key, the key differences are price point (Bay Island typically lower) and the quieter, less urban residential character.
+Bay Island sits at the north end of Robert's Bay, providing direct water access to both Big Pass (south, quickest Gulf route) and New Pass (north, alternative access).
+The barrier island setting means no bridge to cross for boaters heading to open Gulf water - a distinction that matters for larger-vessel owners.
+Estate properties here routinely feature deep-draft capable docks with power and water.
+For buyers comparing Bay Island to Bird Key, the key differences are price point and the quieter, less urban residential character.

 San Remo

 The luxury goes well beyond the waterfront setting.
-San Remo is a quiet, close-knit enclave with manicured streets and lush, tropical landscaping, and the convenience of mainland access.
+San Remo is a quiet, close-knit enclave with manicured streets and lush, tropical landscaping, alongside the convenience of mainland access.
 Residents enjoy short boating trips to Big Pass or New Pass, as well as quick car rides to downtown or shopping and dining along S. Tamiami Trail.
-Current listings include:

 Harbor Acres & Hudson Bayou